wp-plugins/ad-injection/readme.txt

 = Are there any known plugin conflicts? =

+**WP Minify**

+Problem: No ads appear when using mfunc mode.

 If you use WP Minify and WP Super Cache in combination with this plugin, you'll need to turn off the HTML minification in WP Minify.
 This is because HTML minification strips out the mfunc tags that Ad Injection uses.
 You can leave the CSS and JavaScript minification on if you already use them.

+**FeedWordPress**

+Problem: Random, top and bottom ads don't appear on syndicated posts.

+By default FeedWordPress prevents the syndicated post contents from being passed to 'the_content' hook which is where the random, top and bottom ads are added.
+There's an easy fix:

+From the FeedWordPress settings page go to 'Posts & Links' and then in the 'Formatting' section set 'Formatting filters' to 'Expose syndicated posts to formatting filters'.

+**W3 Total Cache (and other caching programs)**

+Problem: Dynamic features don't work.

+I don't think the dynamic features (restricting ads by IP and referrer) will work with any caching programs other than WP Super Cache and WP Cache.
+With other caching programs you should use the 'direct_static' mode.

+It is on my TODO list to try to make Ad Injection work with W3 Total Cache.

 = Some technical details =